cpaxton/costar_stack/Readme.md

 Once the core is up and running, you can launch different modules to produce predicates.
 Keep in mind that for our purposes, predicates are always true statements about the world.

+### Instructor Support

+Instructor plugins are in the `predicator_plugins` package.
+The user interfaces may require `predicator_core` to be running to get a list of possible predicates.

 ### Provided Services